THE GLASS CHILD

 –––––––

-The 4th book from Swedish songwriter & author Charlotte Eriksson is a narrative journey of both prose and poetry, meditating on the joys and struggles of growing up.
+The 4th book from songwriter & author Charlotte Eriksson is a narrative journey of both prose and poetry, meditating on the joys and struggles of growing up.
 It's about consciously creating yourself, finding a place in the world and not being afraid to get lost on the way.

 "I'm not everything I want to be, but I'm more than I was, and I'm still learning."